 A: You may submit the missing information or resubmit the corrected forms.
 You do not need to complete a new application.

-Q: Will the Department accept credit card payment or cash for the fee?
+Q: Will you accept credit card payment or cash for the fee?

-A: No. The Department can only accept checks or money orders.
+A: No. We only accept checks or money orders.

 Q: Is the CORI request form necessary?

 A: Yes.
 All applicants for ticket reseller licenses must consent to a criminal background check as a condition of licensure.

 Q: Why must I include two affidavits from Massachusetts citizens?